 The SMKI PMA shall establish a process whereby the Code Administrator monitors Draft Proposals and Modification Proposals with a view to identifying (and bringing to the SMKI PMA’s attention) those proposals that are likely to affect the SMKI SEC Documents.
 The Code Administrator shall comply with such process.

-Modification of the SMKI SEC Documents and S1SPKM SEC Documents by the SMKI PMA
+Modification of the SMKI SEC Documents, the S1SPKM SEC Documents and the VWKI SEC Documents by the SMKI PMA

 Notwithstanding Section D1.3 (Persons Entitled to Submit Draft Proposals):

-the SMKI PMA shall be entitled to submit Draft Proposals in respect of any of the SMKI SEC Documents or S1SPKM SEC Documents where the SMKI PMA considers it appropriate to do so; and
+the SMKI PMA shall be entitled to submit Draft Proposals in respect of any of the SMKI SEC Documents, the VWKI SEC Documents or S1SPKM SEC Documents where the SMKI PMA considers it appropriate to do so; and

-any SMKI PMA Member shall be entitled to submit Draft Proposals in respect of any of the SMKI SEC Documents or S1SPKM SEC Documents where he or she considers it appropriate to do so (where the SMKI PMA has voted not to do so).
+any SMKI PMA Member shall be entitled to submit Draft Proposals in respect of any of the SMKI SEC Documents, S1SPKM SEC Documents or VWKI SEC Documents where he or she considers it appropriate to do so (where the SMKI PMA has voted not to do so).

 Updated or Replacement Standards, Procedures and Guidelines

-In respect of the SMKI Document Set, the SMKI Services, the DCCKI Document Set, the DCCKI Services and Sections L2 to L13 shall be interpreted in accordance with the following provisions of this Section L1.
+In respect of the SMKI Document Set, the SMKI Services, the DCCKI Document Set, the DCCKI Services, the VWKI Document Set, the VWKI Services and Sections L2 to L13 shall be interpreted in accordance with the following provisions of this Section L1.

-As a consequence of its duties under Section L1.17, the SMKI PMA shall determine any updates that are required to standards, procedures and guidelines that apply to the operation of the SMKI Services and the DCCKI Services and shall publish the latest versions on the Website.
+As a consequence of its duties under Section L1.17, the SMKI PMA shall determine any updates that are required to standards, procedures and guidelines that apply to the operation of the SMKI Services, the DCCKI Services and the VWKI Services (and shall publish the latest versions on the Website).

 Transitional Period for Updated or Replacement Standards, Procedures and Guidelines